-Graduated from historical studies at the Jagiellonian University in 1972, he received his doctorate in 1975, he obtained a habilitation in 1983, a professor from 1993.
-A member of numerous scientific societies (PAU, PAN, PTH, PTNP, PTSM, scientific advisory institution of the Committee awarding the Nobel Peace Prize, Kennan Institute of Advanced Russian Studies, Smithsonian Institution, Washington, Salzburg Seminar 1989 and 1991).
-He spent many times in foreign scientific centers, including at the University of Wisconsin, Stevens Point; University of Padova, in the School of Slavic and East European Studies, Univ. of London; at New College - Oxford Univ., in law faculties at: Cleveland State University, Loyola Univ. at Chicago, Univ. of Indiana at Indianopolis, Fordham Univ. at New York; The John Hopkins Univ. in Washington D.C. and at the Bologne Center; Freie Universitat Berlin; Georgetown Univ.
-George Washington Univ .; he conducted research in presidential libraries in the USA: F.D.
-Roosevelta (in Hyde Park), H. Truman (in Indianopolis), D. Eisenhower (in Abilene), J.F.
-Kennedy (in Boston) and L.B.
-Johnson (in Austin); in the National Archives of the US in Washington D.C., the library of G. Ford (Ann Arbor), J. Carter (in Atlanta); in academic centers educating diplomats, Washington, D.C.
-New York, Bedford near Boston, at the universities of Prague and Upsalli, as well as at the Hebrew University of Jerusalem.
-In 2008-2016 he attended about 30 visits to universities and scientific networks (eg IRUN, Coimbra Group, Utrecht Network), of which the Jagiellonian University is a member.
-He represented UJ: at EUA (2011 Aarhus, 2012 Warwick, 2014 Brussels) and at CDE-EUA; at EAIE (European Association for International Education) and the Quality Assurance Forum in Tallinn, Barcelona, London, as well as NAFSA (Association of International Educators) in Vancouver, Boston and Denver; as part of conferences of universities and Japanese foundations (Copenhagen, Beppu, Tokyo) and during visits to Chinese universities.
-All trips allowed for visits to universities and establishing scientific cooperation of individuals with an important profile for social sciences.
+Prof. Mania graduated with a degree in History in 1972 from the Jagiellonian University, where he received his doctorate in 1975, obtained a habilitation in 1983, and became a professor in 1993.
+He is the member of numerous scientific societies (PAU, PAN, PTH, PTNP, PTSM, scientific advisory institution of the Committee awarding the Nobel Peace Prize, Kennan Institute of Advanced Russian Studies, Smithsonian Institution, Washington, Salzburg Seminar 1989 and 1991).
+He spent much time in foreign scientific centers, including at the University of Wisconsin, Stevens Point; the University of Padova; the School of Slavic and East European Studies, Univ. of London; New College - Oxford University; and law faculties at: Cleveland State University, Loyola University Chicago, the University of Indiana at Indianapolis, and Fordham University New York; the John Hopkins Univ. in Washington, D.C., and at the Bologna Center; the Free University of Berlin; Georgetown University; and the George Washington University.
+Prof. Mania has conducted research in the following presidential libraries in the United States : Franklin D. Roosevelta (in Hyde Park), Harry Truman (in Indianapolis), D. Eisenhower (in Abilene), John F. Kennedy (in Boston), and Lyndon Baines Johnson (in Austin); at the National Archives of the U.S. in Washington D.C., the libraries of Gerald Ford (Ann Arbor), Jimmy Carter (in Atlanta); in academic centers educating diplomats, Washington, D.C.
+New York, Bedford near Boston, at the universities of Prague and Upsala, as well as at the Hebrew University of Jerusalem.
+In 2008-2016, he participated in about thirty visits to universities and scientific networks (e.g., IRUN, Coimbra Group, Utrecht Network), of which the Jagiellonian University is a member.
+He represented the Jagiellonian University at EUA (2011 Aarhus, 2012 Warwick, 2014 Brussels) at CDE-EUA; at EAIE (European Association for International Education), and the Quality Assurance Forum in Tallinn, Barcelona, London, as well as NAFSA (Association of International Educators) in Vancouver, Boston and Denver; as part of conferences of universities and Japanese foundations (Copenhagen, Beppu, Tokyo) and during visits to Chinese universities.
+All these travels allowed for visits to universities and establishing the scientific cooperation with important scholars in the social sciences.

 - Head of the Department of American Studies

-- Deputy Director of the Institute of Political Sciences of the Jagiellonian University for Didactics - 1985-1988,
+- Deputy Director of the Institute of Political Sciences of the Jagiellonian University for Didactics: 1985-1988,

-- Deputy Dean of the Faculty of Law and Administration of the Jagiellonian University for full-time studies - 1990-1996,
+- Deputy Dean of the Faculty of Law and Administration of the Jagiellonian University for full-time studies: 1990-1996,

 - Director of the Institute of Political Sciences of the Jagiellonian University - 1996-1999,